lanbiolab/CompareExperiment/README.md

 # Other files
 ## plot_fig
   The files in 'CompareExperiment/plot_fig' package aims to plot the experiment results (AUC, AUPR) in each dataset.
-  For example, 'plot_fig_dataset1.py' aims to plot the 5-fold experiment results (AUC, AUPR). 'plot_fig_dataset1_10fold.py' aims to plot the 10-fold experiment results (AUC, AUPR). ''
+  For example, 'plot_fig_dataset1.py' aims to plot the 5-fold experiment results (AUC, AUPR).

+  'plot_fig_dataset1_10fold.py' aims to plot the 10-fold experiment results (AUC, AUPR).

+  'plot_fig_dataset1_denovo.py' aims to plot the de-novo experiment results (AUC, AUPR).

+## PlotFigure
+  '...AUC.h5' file contains the tpr and fpr data, which can be used to calculate the AUC value and plot ROC curve.
+Similarly, '...AUPR.h5' file saves the precision and recall data, whcih can be used to calculate the AUPR value and plot PR curve.

+## FinalResultPng
+  This file records the AUC and AUPR figures in each experiment.

+# Questions
+If you have any problems or find mistakes in this code, please contact with me: Yi Dong: dongyi@st.gxu.edu.cn